sabyasachis/thyFriendMyFriend/README.md

 - testscripts : contains all testcripts which can be used to test datasets.
 You can run it to directly call the functions implemented in src/ jupyter notebooks

+To run the implementation right away, after cloning the repository, go to testscripts/ folder, open testscript_std.ipynb jupyter notebook and do 'run all cells'.
+Or you could run each cell one by one to better understand the overall code layout.